 Before built-in features for change data capture for Oracle, SQL Server, and other databases were introduced, developers and DBAs utilized techniques such as table differencing, change-value selection, and database triggers to capture changes made to a database.
 These methods, however, can be inefficient or intrusive and tend to place substantial overhead on source servers.
 This is why DBAs quickly embraced embedded CDC or change data capture features that were log-based such as Oracle Change Data Capture (Oracle 10g).
 Because these features utilize a background process to scan database transaction logs in order to capture changed data, transactions are unaffected, and the performance impact on source servers is minimized.

 Unfortunately, few database vendors provide embedded CDC or change data capture technology.
-And, even when they do, the technology is generally not suitable for capturing data changes from other types of source systems, meaning that IT teams must learn, configure, and monitor separate CDC tools for each type of database system in use at their organization—unless they have Attunity Replicate.
+And, even when they do, the technology is generally not suitable for capturing data changes from other types of source systems, meaning that IT teams must learn, configure, and monitor separate CDC tools for each type of database system in use at their organization—unless they have Qlik Replicate (formerly Attunity Replicate).

-Attunity Replicate is a high-performance data replication and data ingestion tool that works seamlessly with a wide variety of source and target systems and most ETL tools.
+Qlik Replicate (formerly Attunity Replicate) is a high-performance data replication and data ingestion tool that works seamlessly with a wide variety of source and target systems and most ETL tools.
 Our next-generation log-based CDC is fully integrated, empowering you to capture data changes easily and efficiently from your various enterprise data sources.
 With support for CDC for Oracle, CDC for SQL Server, CDC for mainframes, and more, your teams can leverage one tool for all of your real-time data integration and data warehousing needs.